NethServer/docs/administrator-manual/en/firewall.rst

 * Time condition

+.. container:: ui-rules-action

-Available actions are:
+   Available standard actions are:

    * :dfn:`ACCEPT`: accept the network traffic
    * :dfn:`REJECT`: block the traffic and notify the sender host
    * :dfn:`DROP`: block the traffic, packets are dropped and no notification is sent to the sender host

+Available mangle actions are:

 * :dfn:`ROUTE`: route the traffic to the specified WAN provider.
 See :ref:`multi-wan-section`.
 * :dfn:`Priority`: mark the traffic as high/low priority.
 See :ref:`traffic-shaping-section`.